NOAA-OWP/t-route/contributing.md

 Any time you update `master` with changes from the `upstream` remote (step 5), it is advised to rebase any local development branches, too.
 Rebasing ensures that your changes are based from what everyone else has already done.

 ```
-# check out the branch you'd like to rebase
+# check out the branch you would like to rebase
 git checkout <branch-name>

 # rebase the branch